dylants/tic-tac-toe/README.md

 This game provided a sandbox to test out [socket.io](http://socket.io/) in a Node.js application.
 Backbone.js is used on the client side and Node.js on the server side, but the interaction between the two is done purely through socket.io.
-Each time a user clicks a space to claim it with their symbol (X or O), an event is sent from the client to the server, the server verifies the space is available (and the player is playing during his/her turn), and sends an event back to signal the space was taken to both clients.
+For example, each time a user clicks a space to claim it with their symbol (X or O), an event is sent from the client to the server, the server verifies the space is available (and the player is playing during his/her turn), and sends an event back to signal the space was taken to both clients.
 In this way, the rules and game board are both stored and run on the server side, and the clients only display what the server tells them.

-The bulk of the game logic is in tic-tac-toe-game.js, which contains methods to create games, find games for new players, determine if moves are valid, and if anyone has won the game after the turn is over.
+The bulk of the game logic is in tic-tac-toe-game.js, which contains functions to create games, find games for new players, determine if moves are valid, and if anyone has won the game after the turn is over.
 The tic-tac-toe-controller.js contains all the socket.io logic to send and receive messages to the clients, and